-This backend also offers Gauge with currently in-progress requests uses bv default defined in sttp_requests_in_progress name, PrometheusBackend.
+This backend also offers Gauge with currently in-progress requests number.
+It uses by default sttp_requests_in_progress name, defined in PrometheusBackend.
 DefaultRequestsInProgressGaugeName.
 It is possible to define custom gauge name by passing function mapping request to gauge name:

 You can disable request in-progress gauges by passing None returning function: